 As the newest Master of the Blankshire Hunt, our hero of The Owl and the Earl, Hector Griffiths, inadvertently steps into what is known as a “sticky wicket” when he is tapped to raise funds to build a new stable for the hunt.

 Threatening to sabotage the fund raising is a rivalry between old money and new.
 The family of Lord Blankshire, the Hon.
 Alexander Bichester, came over with the Normans.
 By comparison, the fifth Earl of Melsham, aka “Sid,” is practically nouveau riche.
-Sid, known locally—but only behind his back—as “the belted earl,” likes to stick it to Alex every chance he gets, leaving poor Alex, a gentle soul, flummoxed, frustrated, and a bit peeved.To read more, a subscription is needed: Click here to subscribe
+Sid, known locally—but only behind his back—as “the belted earl,” likes to stick it to Alex every chance he gets, leaving poor Alex, a gentle soul, flummoxed, frustrated, and a bit peeved.To read more, a subscription is required.
+Log in or click here to subscribe.